Human-Charity-Coin/HCC-wallet/doc/translation_process.md

 ### Writing code with translations
 We use automated scripts to help extract translations in both Qt, and non-Qt source files.
 It is rarely necessary to manually edit the files in `src/qt/locale/`.
 The translation source files must adhere to the following format:
-`human-charity-coin_xx_YY.ts or human-charity-coin_xx.ts`
+`hcc_xx_YY.ts or hcc_xx.ts`

-`src/qt/locale/human-charity-coin_en.ts` is treated in a special way.
+`src/qt/locale/hcc_en.ts` is treated in a special way.
 It is used as the source for all other translations.
 Whenever a string in the source code is changed, this file must be updated to reflect those changes.
 A custom script is used to extract strings from the non-Qt parts.
 This script makes use of `gettext`, so make sure that utility is installed (ie, `apt-get install gettext` on Ubuntu/Debian).
-Once this has been updated, `lupdate` (included in the Qt SDK) is used to update `human-charity-coin_en.ts`.
+Once this has been updated, `lupdate` (included in the Qt SDK) is used to update `hcc_en.ts`.

-To automatically regenerate the `human-charity-coin_en.ts` file, run the following commands:
+To automatically regenerate the `hcc_en.ts` file, run the following commands:
 ```sh
 cd src/
 make translate
 ```

-`contrib/human-charity-coin-qt.pro` takes care of generating `.qm` (binary compiled) files from `.ts` (source files) files.
+`contrib/hcc-qt.pro` takes care of generating `.qm` (binary compiled) files from `.ts` (source files) files.
 It’s mostly automated, and you shouldn’t need to worry about it.

 **Example Qt translation**
 ```cpp